 Victoria Crime Rates

-Victoria is not a crime-ridden city, and the vast majority of illegal offenses relate to marijuana.
+Victoria is not a crime-ridden city, and the vast majority of illegal offences relate to marijuana.
 Overall, crime levels are considered low.
 Victoria scores a 33.93 on a scale that goes up to 120 being the most dangerous.
 Crime has increased some over the last 3-years, but still remains very low.
-The highest percentage of offenses falls into the category of using and dealing drugs.
+The highest percentage of offences falls into the category of using and dealing drugs.

 Residents express very low concerns associated with being robbed, mugged or having their homes broken into.
-Safety of walking alone during the day is considered very high, while safety walking alone at night is considered moderate.
+The safety of walking alone during the day is considered very high, while safety of walking alone at night is considered moderate.